 While it is not crucial for a grid group not to have an identification specified by attribute id, a grid must be assigned an id to become useful.
 Unlike grid group is a way of hierarchically organizing related grid only, a grid itself is referenced by fields with its id.
 Without the id, a grid can not be made used of by a field.
 Id is a string of anything but there is one thing to remember: id of a grid as well as id of any component in XIOS are unique among this kind of components.
-It is not allowed to have two grids with a same id, but it is permitted a grid and, for example, a domain to share a same one.
+If several grids use same Id, they all represent only one grid.